quehole/MemberNicknameChanger/README.md

 # MemberNicknameChanger

-Your server is botted? wanna change realistic nicknames and host them online?
+Change nicknames of every member if your server is botted.

+there's are more than 300,000 nicknames in nicknames.txt